snotskie/ttrpg/md/index.md

 ### Abilities
 <!-- _class: rules -->

+Characters in this game may have a number of Abilities that provide them with new effects, bonuses, actions or so on.

+The following pages list Ability options.
+These Abilities refer to a number of rules described in the next chapter.
+However, for now you should know:

-Some Abilities **require** another Ability or condition.
-Such Abilities **cannot be gained until** you've first gained the required Ability or met the required condition.
+- **Require:** Some Abilities require another Ability or condition.
+Such Abilities cannot be gained until you've first gained the required Ability or met the required condition.

-Some Abilities **extend** another Ability.
-When you gain such an Ability, it **does not count against your number of Ability Upgrades** received.
-However, each Ability may only be extended once this way.
-If an Ability would extend an already extended Ability, it still does count against your total number of Abilities.
+- **Extend:** Some Abilities extend another Ability.
+When an Ability is extended, it no longer counts against your number of Ability Upgrades received, as described in the Session Shop section later in this chapter.

-And some Abilities list a **recharge** cost.
-Once activated, these Abilities **cannot be activated again** until they have been recharged by paying that cost.
+- **Recharge:** Some Abilities list a recharge cost.
+Once activated, these Abilities cannot be activated again until they have been recharged by paying that cost.

 ---
 <!-- _class: ability -->